 The application process involves submission of an application and completion of interview to establish suitability.
 It is the applicant’s responsibility to provide certificated evidence of entry qualifications with their college application in order to be considered for interview.
 Successful completion of all components of the admission procedures contribute to the overall admission decision.
-Closing date for applications 21st April 2023.
-Applications will be sifted in May and interviews will take place on 13th and 15th June 2023.
+Closing date for applications 25th April 2025.
+Applications will be sifted in May and interviews will take place on 10th and 12th June 2025.
 Where the number of places is oversubscribed, additional criteria will be used and candidates will be called for interview by date order of application.
 Please note that submission of an application does not guarantee an interview, as places may fill before all applications are reviewed.
 Early application is therefore advisable.

-As this course is may require work with vulnerable adults ACCESS NI checks are required for all successful applicants.
+As this course may require work with vulnerable adults ACCESS NI checks are required for all successful applicants.

 If you require assistance, or have any questions throughout the online application process, you can contact a member of the College Admissions Team by emailing admissions@swc.ac.uk